Geoscience Congress 2022

-International Conference on Geological and Environmental Sustainability “Geoscience 2022” is scheduled on May 16-17, 2022 in Dubai, UAE to bring together a unique and international mix of experts to exchange and share their experiences and research outcomes on all elements of Geoscience and Environmental Sustainability.
+3rd International E-Conference on Geological and Environmental Sustainability “Geoscience Congress 2022” is scheduled on April 21-22, 2022 to bring together a unique and international mix of experts to exchange and share their experiences and research outcomes on all elements of Geoscience and Environmental Sustainability.

 We welcome researchers, engineers, academic people and students, industry, investors, and people from all walks of life interested in Geoscience, Environmental Sustainability, Environmental Science, and Climate Change to attend the conference and share the Experiences and lessons with others enthusiasts, and develop opportunities for cooperation.